Patrik Eliáš: International play

 Eliáš played his first game in the national squad in 1998, and has played 40 times for the national team, scoring 20 goals (as of end of season 2010/2011).
 He was selected as captain of the Czech squad for the 2010 Winter Olympics in Vancouver.

 Personal life

 Eliáš married Petra Volakova, also a native Czech, in the 2007 off-season.
 Together they have two daughters.
-On 11 January 2018, Eliáš became a naturalized citizen of the United States.
+On 10 January 2018, Eliáš became a naturalized citizen of the United States.
+Due to his experience with Hepatitis A, Eliáš became a UNICEF Goodwill Ambassador in 2006.
+In his role as an ambassador, he volunteered in Belize with Czech UNICEF in 2008.